Lock Escalation and Its Impact on Database Performance

 Lock escalation can occur due to several reasons, including:

-• Lock promotion: When a transaction requires a higher level of isolation, the database system may escalate the lock to ensure that the transaction can complete successfully.
+• Lock promotion: When a transaction requires a higher level of isolation, the database system may upgrade the lock level to ensure that the transaction can complete successfully.

 Effects of Lock Escalation on Database Performance